rynelaster/Project-2-CRUD-Pet-App/README.md

 The high level goal for this app is to help connect the user with a place where they can find, research, and adopt animals that are in need of 'forever' homes from shelters in their area.

-- The user will be able to search for animals by species, breed, and assorted others options (housetrained, age, etc)
+- The user will be able to search for animals by species, breed, age, and assorted others options (housetrained, age, etc)

 - The user will be able to save pets they have viewed to track them, similar to many retail/ecommerce sites shopping cart functionality